junxit/us-congress-bills-110/bill.md

 ## Preamble

 - Whereas the University of Nebraska-Lincoln Husker volleyball team won the 2006 NCAA Division I Women’s Volleyball National Championship at the Qwest Center in Omaha, Nebraska, on December 16, 2006;
-- Whereas Husker junior Sarah Pavan was chosen as the Nation’s top collegiate female volleyball player, winning the 2006–07 Honda Sports Award for volleyball;
+- Whereas Husker junior Sarah Pavan was chosen as the Nation’s top collegiate female volleyball player, winning the 2006-07 Honda Sports Award for volleyball;
 - Whereas Pavan was named the ESPN the Magazine Academic All-American of the Year, becoming Nebraska’s 234th Academic All-American and the program’s 29th Academic All-American in volleyball, totals that lead the Nation;
 - Whereas the Huskers completed the 2006 season with a record of 33–1;
-- Whereas Husker head coach John Cook has led the team to 3 national championships;
+- Whereas Husker head coach John Cook has lead the team to 2 national championships;
 - Whereas the Husker volleyball team made its sixth appearance in the NCAA finals;
 - Whereas the 2006 Huskers are only the third team in the history of the NCAA to lead the American Volleyball Coaches Association poll for an entire season;
 - Whereas the entire Husker volleyball team should be commended for its determination, work ethic, attitude, and heart;